Progestogen-only pill (mini pill)

 If you experience mood changes or depressive symptoms, including shortly after starting treatment, you should contact your GP for medical advice as soon as possible.

-Caution in taking if you have or have had chloasma (yellowish-brown pigmentation patches on the skin, particularly of the face) as this can be made worse or flare-up when taking the POP.
-If so, avoid too much exposure to the sun or ultraviolet radiation.
+Caution is recommended if you have or have had chloasma (yellowish-brown pigmentation patches on the skin, particularly of the face) as this can be made worse or flare-up when taking the POP.
+If so, avoid too much exposure to the sun or sunbeds.

 If you have high blood pressure which does not improve then please speak to your GP.